-8.7 Review of charter
+7.7 Review of charter

-At least once a year the Committee will review this charter.
+The Committee will review this charter annually.
 This review will include consultation with the Official Secretary.
 Any substantive changes to the charter will be recommended by the Committee and formally approved by the Official Secretary.